A BRIEF HISTORY OF TUDOR CHRISTMAS

 Tudor Christmas had a definite purpose.
 Because society was very strictly organised it acted as a pressure release, a time when everything was turned on its head, the world turned inside out and upside down.
 Certain sections of society were even allowed an unusual degree of freedom.

-For example in ecclesiastical communities the tradition of the boy bishop was practised.
-A choir or alter boy would be elected for a short period either on 6th December (St Nicholas Day) or 28th December (Holy Innocents Day) with the idea being that it showed the boys the honour and dignity of holy orders.
+For example in ecclesiastical communities the tradition of the boy bishop was practiced.
+A choir or alter boy would be elected for a short period either on 6th December (St Nicholas Day) or 28th December (Holy Innocents Day) with the idea being that it showed the boys the honor and dignity of holy orders.
 He would lead the community and carry out all the duties of the Bishop except taking mass, this would include preaching a sermon and going round to visit parishioners to sing to them along with other choristers.